 - Remove mold from the exterior walls and paint when necessary.

 - Make sure that trees, shrubs, and other elements don’t creep into your neighbor’s yard.
 This includes tree limbs, spreading shrubs, and weeds.

 - Remove all bicycles, skateboards, and toys from the front yard at the end of the day.

 You might be a party animal, and that’s just fine as long as you don’t intrude or impose on your neighbors.
 An occasional late-night blast might be forgiven, but all-night parties every single weekend can make you the bad guy.
 Be respectful of your neighbors when you throw a party.

-Good neighbor social guidelines:
+Know some good neighbor social guidelines: